omairnasri/SplunkSample/README.md

 The project is organized into two main categories, the source and test folders.

 #### Source Code
-The source folder contains the controller and service logic.
+The source code is separated into controller and service logic.

 ##### Controller
 The controller logic involves reading in the log text data, and handle the routing logic.
 The controller is a higher level component in comparison to the Service component, which does the heavy lifting.